TechDocN/VKprop/README.md

 - When you press the "VK" button, the screens will cycle through a boot sequence.
 - After the boot sequence the large LCD screen will display the main menu, and the OLED screens will display two different animated graphics.
 - The first menu choice runs a simulated VK test by displaying several images then displays one of 3 randomly selected results (human, replicant or unsure).
 - The second and third menu items simulate a 10 or 12 sided die roll, respectively.
+These are placeholder functions.
+As I learn more about the game, I will adjust the functionality of the menu choices to enhance the gameplay beyond simple die rolls.

 ---